slip-slap/slip-slap.github.io/_posts/2020-03-17-language-summary.md

 way.
 I should master some words in different area.

 In the 21st century, Chinese is the most important language in the world, because the Chinese powerfull econemy capability, and military ability.
+But the drawback of chinese is it is too difficult to master.

 #### English
 I have learn English for so many years.
 Currently, American is the most